stefano-rainieri/react-sprinkles/README.md

-# react-sprinkles
-⚛︎ Sprinkles of React
+# ⚛︎ Sprinkles of React

 Basic React app for learning purposes.